penelopeyang1/penelopeyang1/README.md

 I’m Penelope (˶ᵔ ᵕ ᵔ˶), and I build digital experiences that are equal parts useful, beautiful, and unforgettable.

-🧩 I mix logic with aesthetics
-🎮 I make interfaces interactive, playful, and bold
-🤖 Curious about AI, obsessed with usability
-🔧 Always exploring new ideas and building with intention

 I’m not trying to reinvent the wheel - just make the ride a little smoother .𖥔 ݁ ˖𓂃.☘︎ ݁˖

 ⠀⠀⠀⠀⠀⠀⠀⠀⢀⣶⣿⣷⣶⣶⣦⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀